 Finding the best solutions together

-In the current issue of BDA Agenda, employer president Dr. Rainer Dulger emphasizes that we can only solve this crisis together, because we have a shared responsibility.
+In the current issue of the BDA Agenda, employer president Dr. Rainer Dulger emphasizes that we can only solve this crisis together, because we have a shared responsibility.
 You will also find a commentary by ZDH President Hans Peter Wollseifer on securing skilled workers and our position on the topic of administrative digitization, where Germany is lagging far behind.
 This and much more awaits you.

 Special issue 12/22:

-Strengthen the economy!
+Strengthening the economy!

-Averting damage from collective bargaining autonomy
+Averting damage to collective bargaining autonomy

-Strong companies - secure Germany
+Strong companies - a secure Germany

-Protecting tariff autonomy
+Protecting collective bargaining autonomy